 3 tips on how to extend your Twitter reach

-One of the main advantages of Twitter is that you can very quickly achieve wide reach among a global audience that holds relevant interests.
-But how can you maximise that reach and ensure that your Tweets are received not only widely, but also in the right places?
+One of the main advantages of Twitter is that you can very quickly achieve wide reach a global audience.
+But how can you maximise that reach and ensure that your Tweets are received not only widely in the right places?
 This week we have some top tips for making your tweets travel further.

 1) Understand the difference between reach and impressions

-Although these terms are often conflated, there are a number of differences between the two that are important when deciding the focus of your strategy.
+Reach and impressions are often conflated.
+There are, however, a number of differences between the two that are important when deciding the focus of your strategy.

 A recent article by Sprout Social defines reach as ‘the number of people who see your content’ whereas impressions are best understood as ‘the number of times your content is displayed.’
 The article continues, ‘you can think of [reach] as the number of unique people who see your content’ and although in a perfect world every follower would see every post, this is of course not always possible and so ‘reach is a measurement of your effective audience.’

 Importantly, Sprout Social points out that it is impressions that are measured by Twitter analytics, not reach.
-In order to find reach data when tracking a campaign, it is often helpful to use a social media analytics tool, many of which provide ‘sent message reports’ which will show you information on reach, clicks and response rates.
-By analysing which tweets receive the highest levels of reach and engagement, you can better decide which types of content produce the best results for increasing awareness of your brand.
+In order to find reach data when tracking a campaign, it is often helpful to use a social media analytics tool.
+Many of which provide ‘sent message reports’ which will show you information on reach, clicks and response rates.
+You can analyse which tweets receive the highest levels of reach and engagement.
+This helps you better decide which types of content produce the best results for increasing awareness of your brand.

 2) Pick the right Tweet style at the right time